soijebor/PyBer_Analysis/README.md

 # PyBer Analysis Report

 ## Challenge Overview
-The C.E.O. of PyBer ride sharing has given me the following tasks to :
+The C.E.O. of PyBer ride sharing has given me the following tasks to:

- * Technical Analysis Deliverable 1:Create a DataFrame that summarizes the key metrics for the ride-sharing data by city type.
+ * Technical Analysis Deliverable 1: Create a DataFrame that summarizes the key metrics for the ride-sharing data by city type.
  * Technical Analysis Deliverable 2: Create a multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
  * Delivering Results: A written report of your results, saved in a README.md document on your GitHub repository